biocorecrg/microbiome_procedures/README_mothur_16S.txt

 count.groups(shared=stability.trim.contigs.good.unique.good.filter.unique.precluster.abund.pick.pick.phylip.opti_mcc.shared)

 # Calculate alpha diversity (all provided measures; subsampling will be done by the number of reads in the smallest file;
-# alternatively, use the parameter subsample=10000, then the samples with smaller amount of reads will be eliminated)
+# alternatively, use the parameter subsample=10000, then the samples with smaller amount of reads will be eliminated;
+# in this case, make sure to remove.groups to make all files that will be used by PhyloSeq to correspond)
 summary.single(label=0.03, subsample=T, shared=stability.trim.contigs.good.unique.good.filter.unique.precluster.abund.pick.pick.phylip.opti_mcc.shared)

 # Output File Names: